 Westerly Education Center partners with busineses, industry associations, job placement organizations and higher education institutions to offer a variety of courses specific to a career path or new job openings.
 Some are pre-employment; some are for newly hired employees.
 Nearly all are free for the participant.
 The courses change frequently so please check back if you don't see something that meets your needs today.

-Interviews for seats in the first class are underway.
 This bootcamp-style training will rapidly educate men and women in several of the disciplines used in process technology.
 The 10-week course, taught by CCRI instructors, will familiarize individuals in chemical processing and government regulations; safety and workplace responsibilities; physical properties and determinations; chemical calculations; handling chemicals; pressure and vacuum; sampling; fluid mechanics and plumbing; computer control and monitoring systems; standard operating procedures; basic electricity; process operations; and soft skills.
 This job skills training program will combine classroom and hands-on instruction with instrumentation and software.
 No experience is necessary and a GED or high school diploma is required.
 Industries needing process technologists in RI and CT include health science, pharmaceutical, materials tewting, medical research, brewing, consumer product and food manufacturing.

 Maritime Pipefitting, Sheetmetal and Electrical training